karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Classes/UserGroupHasPluginOptionApi/getUserGroupHasPluginOptionByUserGroupIdAndPluginOptionId.md

-UserGroupHasPluginOptionApi::getUserGroupHasPluginOptionByUserGroupIdAndPluginOptionId — Returns the userGroupHasPluginOption row identified by the given user_group_id and plugin_option_id.
+UserGroupHasPluginOptionApi::getUserGroupHasPluginOptionByUserGroupIdAndPluginOptionId — Returns the user group has plugin option row identified by the given user_group_id and plugin_option_id.